RJurjevic/ratings/README.md

 3. **Using with Existing Data**:
    - While `ChessRatingCalculator.exe` does not interact with a database, it can be called in conjunction with a database system.
 This allows ECF to automate adjustments by fetching initial ratings from the database, running calculations, and updating adjusted ratings directly in the database.
-   - This setup mirrors the causation model used in historical ECF grades, ensuring the results are accurate, stable, and stretch-free.
+   - This setup mirrors the calculation model used in historical ECF grades, ensuring the results are accurate, stable, and stretch-free.

 ## Acknowledgments